zpainter/iassist/content/about/faq.md

     Editor ensures there is a regular stream of content on the blog.

 ### How can I follow / be followed by iassistdata on Twitter or Facebook?{#faq25}
->   IASSIST has a Twitter account, managed by the web team.
-If you have
-    a twitter account, you can follow iassistdata.
-We'll follow you back unless you block us (it's up to you!).
-We'll occasionally retweet data-related tweets.
-A recent stream comes through the IASSIST home page.
-View an [iBlog post]({{< ref "iassist-twitter-account.md" >}}) announcing the IASSIST twitter account.
-Our Facebook gets roughly the same status updates as the Twitter account.
+>   IASSIST no longer uses X/Twitter.
+Instead, we welcome you to follow us on LinkedIn, Bluesky, Facebook, and Mastodon.
+All platforms get roughly the same status updates.